dvberkel/chef-solo-laptop/README.md

 ---------

-In this section the procedure for getting the provision of a laptop up and running is described here.
+In this section the procedure for getting the provision of a laptop up and running is described.
 A summary is given below.

 ### Summary